 Academic and Progress Notice, Dismissal, and Readmission

-Consult Appendix XIII at the end of this catalog for full policy and procedures for Academic and Progress Notice, Dismissal, and Readmission practices.
+Consult the appendices at the end of this catalog for full policy and procedures for Academic and Progress Notice, Dismissal, and Readmission practices.

-Academic and Progress Notice, Dismissal, and Readmission policies and procedures are designed to assist students in making progress toward realistic academic, career, and personal goals.
-Students who choose to enroll should be encouraged to take advantage of the opportunity to realize their full potential.
+Academic and Progress Notice, dismissal, and readmission policies and procedures are designed to assist students in making progress toward realistic academic, career, and personal goals.
+Students who choose to enroll are encouraged to take advantage of the opportunity to realize their full potential.
 Limitations regarding programs, courses, and unit loads are consistent with the philosophy of providing an opportunity to succeed.